 Surgeons at Brigham and Women’s Hospital (BWH) specialize in pancreatic cancer.
-As the surgical team for the Pancreas and Biliary Tumor Center at Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC), our board certified surgeons work with a group of pancreatic cancer specialists to provide compassionate and highly coordinated care for patients with pancreatic lesions.
+As the surgical team for the Pancreas and Biliary Tumor Center at Dana-Farber Brigham Cancer Center, our board certified surgeons work with a group of pancreatic cancer specialists to provide compassionate and highly coordinated care for patients with pancreatic lesions.
 Our surgeons use the latest minimally invasive surgery techniques and perform more than 100 pancreatic cancer operations per year, including the Whipple procedure.

 Factors that contribute to an increased risk for cancer of the pancreas include: